 Mrs A Chesterman – Head of Department

 What is the future of technology?
 Where will it take us?
 At The John Frost School, we continually monitor and adapt our curriculum to ensure that students become digitally competent citizens which will prepare them for tomorrow’s employment – many jobs of which have not yet been created.
 A key role of the ICT department is to prepare students for life after school and our courses provide a valuable real world experience as well as qualifications that aid progression to further or higher education.
 We have high expectations of students at all levels of ability.
-It is essential to inculcate a sense of purpose and success at appropriate levels by clarifying realistic goals that are relevant to the students This means active participation by students in learning and assessment.
+It is essential to inculcate a sense of purpose and success at appropriate levels by clarifying realistic goals that are relevant to the students; this means active participation by students in learning and assessment.

 What makes a computer work?
 Do we code or become end users?
 How safe are we?
 As students progress through Key Stage Three, they will develop skills and knowledge required to progress as competent digital citizens.
 Students receive one lesson of ICT per fortnight.
 At The John Frost School, we aim to develop students’ independent learning skills and encourage them to be creative thinkers.
-Following the ICT Skills Framework, we keep abreast of digital technology across society and our learners experience traditional skills alongside: Coding; Creative Multimedia; Communicating; Modelling; Databases and Exchanging and Sharing Information.
+Following the ICT Skills Framework, we keep abreast of digital technology across society.
+Our learners experience traditional skills alongside: Coding; Creative Multimedia; Communicating; Modelling; Databases and Exchanging and Sharing Information.

 Students are offered BTEC Level 3 Creative Media Production or IT to Extended Certificate level (A Level equivalence).
 They can also access A Level Computer Science and IT through our collaboration programme.
 Our results are traditionally very good and students are encouraged to be independent and effective learners in preparation for further or higher education.